 Where: Valletta

 Notte Bianca, or "White Night," is a cultural extravaganza that lights up the streets of Valletta.
-Museums, palaces, and cultural institutions open their doors for free, while the city comes alive with street performances, art installations, and food stalls.
-It’s a night where history and modernity blend seamlessly.
+Museums, galleries, and historic buildings open their doors to the public for free, while the city buzzes with live music, street performances, and art installations.
+Food stalls and pop-up bars add to the festive atmosphere, making it a night to remember.

 When: October